IBM/event-automation/_connectors/kc-sink-couchbase/index.md

   - Databases
 ---

-Kafka Connect sink connector subscribes to one or more Kafka topics and writes the messages to Couchbase.
+The Kafka Connect sink connector subscribes to one or more Kafka topics and writes the messages to Couchbase.
 This plugin also includes the corresponding source connector for Couchbase.